The LawsAndFamilies Database

 The LawsAndFamilies aims to document, highlight and analyse these developments and diversities.
 It does so from three perspectives: law, statistics, sociology.
 The database has three parts:

-- The second component is a collection of statistical data on same-sex marriage and partnership in 12 countries: Belgium, Denmark, Finland, France, Iceland, Netherlands, Norway, Slovenia, Sweden, and United Kingdom.
+- The second component is a collection of statistical data on same-sex marriage and partnership in 12 countries: Belgium, Denmark, Finland, France, Iceland, Netherlands, Norway, Slovenia, Spain, Sweden, Switzerland and United Kingdom.

-The team editing this database consists of Kees Waaldijk, Natalie Nikolina, Giuseppe Zago and Daniel Damonzé (Leiden Law School in The Netherlands) and Marie Digoix, Arianna Caporali and Kamel Nait Abdellah (INED in France).
+This database has been edited by Kees Waaldijk, Natalie Nikolina, Giuseppe Zago and Daniel Damonzé (Leiden Law School in The Netherlands) and Marie Digoix, Arianna Caporali and Kamel Nait Abdellah (INED in France).

 Recommended citation: K. Waaldijk et al. (eds.), The LawsAndFamilies Database – Aspects of legal family formats for same-sex and different-sex couples, Paris: INED, 2017, www.LawsAndFamilies.eu.